Orioles vs. Yankees Player Props Betting Odds

 Santander Stats

-- Anthony Santander has recorded 97 hits with 26 doubles, a triple, 18 home runs and 38 walks.
-He has driven in 56 runs with three stolen bases.
+- Anthony Santander has 97 hits with 26 doubles, a triple, 18 home runs and 38 walks.
+He has driven in 57 runs with three stolen bases.

 Santander Recent Games